140 New Montgomery: History

 In 1929, Sir Winston Churchill visited the building and made his first transatlantic telephone call, phoning his London home.

 For 44 years until 1978, the top of the roof was used to convey official storm warnings to sailors at the direction of the United States National Weather Service, in the form of a 25 ft long triangular red flag by day, and a red light at night.

+The 1989 Loma Prieta earthquake did only minor damage to the building, affecting parts of the terracotta cladding and requiring the eight eagle sculptures to be replaced with fiberglass replicas.